 Fair maps can be produced.
-Shown below are examples of fair maps for the North Carolina Congressional delegation, and the Wisconsin State Assembly and Pennsylvania State House.
+Shown below are maps for the North Carolina Congressional delegation, and the Wisconsin and Pennsylvania State Houses.
 For all three maps, the districts are compact, contiguous and meet population requirements; the maps respect local jurisdictional boundaries; and, because the districts are compact, the maps are designed to assure that minorities and communities of interest are represented.
 Most importantly, the maps are representationally fair.
-In each of these maps, the party distribution of likely representatives matches the party distribution of the voting behavior in the state.
+In each of these maps, the party distribution of likely representatives matches the party distribution of the statewide voting.